 WINDFALL- A west African social satire, about Abena who is recently widowed at age thirty-three.
 Illiterate with three kids, she wants to hang onto the small spit of land that her husband bequeathed her, despite his family, the authorities and a mining company's attempts to prise it from her.

 Dealing with sabotage and accusations of witchcraft, Abena loses favour with neighbours and friends as financial and social pressures mounts on her family.
-When the local water is poisoned and villagers fall ill, Abena is bequeathed provides her neighbours with an effective and free cure, using the plants from her land.
+When the local water is poisoned and villagers fall ill, Abena provides her neighbours with an effective and free cure, using the plants from her land.
 The villagers begin to change their attitudes towards her.

 Grateful for saving his child, a migrant parent in Europe sends Abena some money through Western union in the city.
 Abena travels to the city to retrieve the money that will save her family from financial ruin.